Submitting Complaints When You Can't Hear Well

 • As much as possible, document everything in writing, with names, emails, phone call logs, letters, photographs, etc.

-• Include information about what is required for assistive listening systems.
+• Include information about what is required for assistive listening systems under the ADA.
 Not all institutions are fully aware of compliance requirements.
-Center for Hearing Access can provide this information for you.
-Contact CHA
+The Center for Hearing Access (CHA) has made two handout that you can attach or refer in a link.

 Templates